Fangtastic Halloween Email Campaign: Tips & Tricks (Or Treats?)

 Creating a series of email marketing campaigns is a better way to get more sales.
 Find some time several days (2-3 weeks better) before Halloween to plan activities and provide customers with the right incentives.

-The most effective time to send your email marketing campaigns according to GetResponse:
+Here’s the most effective time to send your emails according to studies:

-• Worst day and time: Saturday and Sunday morning –– 6 pm to 5 am
+• Worst day and time: Saturday and Sunday night and morning –– 8 pm to 3 am

 Your key to success is to create anticipation for your customers.
-Fuel their excitement with stunningly scary emails before the date.
-Miss your chance and your customers are likely to spend their money elsewhere –– many of your competitors have already sent out their campaigns.
+Fuel their excitement with stunningly scary emails before the date — and get a sales boost.
+Miss your chance — and your customers will probably spend their money elsewhere because many of your competitors have already sent out their campaigns.
 That’s why we recommend sending your first Halloween email in mid-October.

-As for the content of your first Halloween email, create no more than a simple teaser.
-Let your customers know that you’re going to hold a sale.
-Don’t provide too many details: your email should be mysterious.
-After sending a teaser, follow it up with more details and features of your sale.
+As for the content of your first Halloween email, send no more than a simple teaser.
+For example, let your customers know that you’re going to hold a sale but don’t provide too many details: your email should be mysterious.
+After sending a teaser, follow it up with more details and features of your sale as well as the link to the dedicated Halloween landing page.

 Happy Halloween email ideas and examples to try out this season

-Here are some classic ideas and templates of Halloween-themed emails.
+Here are some classic ideas and templates for Halloween-themed emails.
 Find yours!

 Trick or treat